 Input : Queue[] = { 5, 1, 2, 3, 4 } Output : Yes Pop the first element of the given Queue i.e 5.
 Push 5 into the stack.
 Now, pop all the elements of the given Queue and push them to second Queue.
 Now, pop element 5 in the stack and push it to the second Queue.
 Input : Queue[] = { 5, 1, 2, 6, 3, 4 } Output : No Push 5 to stack.
 Pop 1, 2 from given Queue and push it to another Queue.
 Pop 6 from given Queue and push to stack.
 Pop 3, 4 from given Queue and push to second Queue.
 Now, from using any of above operation, we cannot push 5 into the second Queue because it is below the 6 in the stack.

+Recommended: Please try your approach on {IDE}first, before moving on to the solution.

+Observe, second Queue (which will contain the sorted element) takes inputs (or enqueue elements) either from given Queue or Stack.
+So, next expected (which will initially be 1) element must be present as a front element of given Queue or top element of the Stack.
+So, simply simulate the process for the second Queue by initializing the expected element as 1.
+And check if we can get expected element from the front of the given Queue or from the top of the Stack.
+If we cannot take it from the either of them then pop the front element of given Queue and push it in the Stack.
+Also, observe, that the stack must also be sorted at each instance i.e the element at the top of the stack must be smallest in the stack.
+For eg. let x > y, then x will always be expected before y.
+So, x cannot be pushed before y in the stack.
+Therefore, we cannot push element with the higher value on the top of the element having lesser value.

+Algorithm: 1.
+Initialize the expected_element = 1 2.
+Check if either front element of given Queue or top element of the stack have expected_element ….a) If yes, increment expected_element by 1, repeat step 2. ….b) Else, pop front of Queue and push it to the stack.
+If the popped element is greater than top of the Stack, return “No”.

+Below is the implementation of this approach: